spyrosoft/bennettroesch.com/awestruct/thoughts/predict-the-future.md

 <!-- Self fulfilling prophecies -->

-There is a choice every person has to make.
-Either: 1) Assume the burden of investing countless time and energy in an attempt to guide the future as well as possible.
+There is a choice every person can make.
+Either: 1) Assume the burden of investing time and energy in an attempt to guide the future.
 Or: 2) Invest no effort at all and let whatever happens happen.
 Which is better under which circumstances?